kbairak/outbox/README.md

 Keyword-only arguments:

-- `retry_limit`: The maximum number of retries for the message.
-Overrides the default set during `setup`
 - `expiration`: The expiration time in seconds for the message.
 Overrides the default set during `setup`
 - `eta`: The time at which the message should be sent.
 Can be a `datetime`, a `timedelta` or an interval in milliseconds